JessKaria/project-4/README.md

 ![here](https://github.com/JessKaria/project-4/blob/main/image/2.png?raw=true)

 ## Login
-For login, I wanted to have some more robust error handling so I opted to use React Hook Forms, if I had more time I think I would have liked to implement this across all the forms on the app.
+For the login, I wanted to have some more robust error handling, so I opted to use React Hook Forms, if I had more time I think I would have liked to implement this across all the forms on the app.

 ![here](https://github.com/JessKaria/project-4/blob/main/image/6.png?raw=true)